Working Holiday Visa Online Application Guide – Part 1

-2. On this page, select “working holiday visa”.
+2. On this page, select “working holiday schemes”.

 3. Under “new users”, click on “create an account”.

-4. Fill up all the required information keeping in mind that your password must have 3 different characters.
+4. Fill up all the required information keeping in mind that your password must have three different types of characters.

 5. After clicking on “register” you should see this page.
 Open the email in your inbox.

 6. This email shows that your registration was successful.
 Click on the first link in the email and pass onto the Part 2 of this guide.

 The New Zealand food you have to try.
 Trying the local cuisine [...]

 The photos that everyone takes on the North Island.
 Well, there’s no [...]

 Auckland’s five marine reserves.
 Think of New Zealand’s marine reserves as national [...]

 Take the leap!
 New Zealand is the birthplace of the bungy jump, [...]

 Escape those pesky tourists.
 Adventures are not adventures until you get off […]